openstack-archive/infra-manual/doc/source/developers.rst

    with the form "recheck".

-5. If a nice message from Elastic Recheck didn't show up in your change when Jenkins failed, and you've identified a bug to recheck against, help out by writing an `elastic-recheck query
+5. If a nice message from Elastic Recheck didn't show up in your change when a test failed, and that test is used in a gate queue, and you've identified a bug to recheck against, and the bug isn't expected to be resolved in the immediate future, - you can help out by writing an `elastic-recheck query
    <http://docs.openstack.org/infra/elastic-recheck/readme.html>`_ for
    the bug.